ayoj/GettingCleaningDataProject/Codebook.md

 Merge:
 MergedData:         A dataset consisting of training and test data along with subject IDs and set labels combined using cbind and rbind functions

-MergedMeanStd       A dataset extracted from MergedData by subsetting
+MergedMeanStd:       A dataset extracted from MergedData by subsetting

-tidydata            A dataset of the mean measurements of MergedMeanStd by subject and activity obtained using the plyr package tidy.txt            File output by above computation
+tidydata:            A dataset of the mean measurements of MergedMeanStd by subject and activity obtained using the plyr package tidy.txt:            File output by above computation